kumahq/kuma-website/docs/docs/dev/security/dp-membership.md

 # Data plane proxy membership

-Data plane proxy membership constraints let us put a set of rules that are executed when a data plane proxy is joining a mesh.
+Data plane proxy membership constraints let us define a set of rules that are executed when a data plane proxy is joining a mesh.

 Constraints contains two list: